Steinway Model B Review: Is the B the perfect piano?

 The fruit of generations of piano engineering

-For several hundred years, piano design engineers arrived at a consensus that, regardless of brand, a grand piano in the vicinity of 7’ in length can be considered ideal from a musical perspective.
+For several hundred years, piano design engineers agreed that, regardless of brand, a grand piano in the vicinity of 7' in length can be considered ideal from a musical perspective.

-Over a span of 165 years, Steinway & Sons has delved into making each piano part involved in creating the famed “Steinway sound” the best it can be, both in terms of materials and design.
-The following parts are key to the overall sound of the Model B.
+Over 165 years, Steinway & Sons has made each piano part involved in creating the famed "Steinway sound" the best it can be, both in terms of materials and design.
+The following parts are critical to the overall sound of the Model B.

-The braces beneath the grand piano establish the structural foundation of the piano, much like the cement foundation of a house and will, in tandem with the cast iron plate above them, perform the primary function of withstanding the 40,000 pounds of string tension within a piano.
+The braces beneath the grand piano establish the piano's structural foundation, much like a house's cement foundation and will, in tandem with the cast iron plate above them, perform the primary function of withstanding the 40,000 pounds of string tension within a piano.

 Spruce provides tensile strength with less weight.
-Maple dowels fasten braces to the rim producing a single homogenous foundation upon which is built the entire tonal component.
+Maple dowels fasten braces to the rim, producing a single homogenous foundation upon which the entire tonal component is built.

 To increase the surface square inch volume of the soundboard and thereby increase the overall resonance of the grand piano, Steinway widens the rear or "tail" of its larger grand pianos to accommodate more of a vibrating surface area composed of the resonant spruce wood.

 The three largest Steinways (A, B, and D) boast a wide tail design.

 All three of Steinway's larger models feature a cast iron treble bell in the shape of a cone affixed to the rim's underside.

 This bell serves to hold the plate vertically rigid using a steel bolt from the nose of the bell to the cast iron plate, preventing vertical flexing of the plate under the enormous string tensions, thereby assisting significantly in tuning stability, especially in the treble registers.